 One thing to note: Many top platforms don’t include your ERP integration out of the box and can’t provide “one throat to choke” for everything related to your web channel.
 That’s why Corevist exists.
 Read more here: The Corevist Difference.

 Stage 2 – B2B Ecommerce Project Failed to Launch

 It’s saddening to us how many companies fall into this category.
 While there are many reasons a B2B ecommerce project can fail, we’ve seen a common thread in the companies that come to us for help.
 Usually, it’s the ERP integration that sinks an implementation.

 For example, in one case, a company evaluated Corevist 7 years ago and ultimately chose a different solution.
 Fast forward to today, and the project is STILL not finished to spec.
 Why?
 According to a consultant with knowledge of the project, “There is NO integration with SAP because they couldn’t figure it out.”
 More here: Straight Talk: Integrating Magento With Your ERP.

 That’s not an outlying story, either.
 As our CEO, Sam Bayer, puts it, “the shores are littered with the remains of project teams who have attempted Magento-SAP integrations.”

 Next steps: Evaluate Your Options

 If technical hurdles have proved insurmountable, it’s time to deal with the root cause of the problem.
 In our experience, 99% of the time, that root cause is a lack of sustainable, scalable, real-time SAP integration.
-That’s why our core product, Corevist Commerce, comes with out-of-the-box, real time integration to SAP that’s fully configurable to your unique business rules.
+That’s why our core product, the Corevist Platform, comes with out-of-the-box, real time integration to SAP that’s fully configurable to your unique business rules.